TonyGermaneri/canvas-datagrid/README.md

 ---------------

 Works [with webpack](https://tonygermaneri.github.io/canvas-datagrid/tutorials/amdDemo.html), [without webpack](https://tonygermaneri.github.io/canvas-datagrid/tutorials/demo.html) or as a [web component](https://tonygermaneri.github.io/canvas-datagrid/tutorials/webcomponentDemo.html).
-If used without webpack, `canvasDatagrid` is declared in the global scope.
+No matter how you use it, `canvasDatagrid` is declared in the global scope.

-Canvas-datagrid is a [Web Component](https://www.webcomponents.org/element/TonyGermaneri/canvas-datagrid).
-It creates a custom tag definition where custom tags can be used.
-If custom-tags cannot be used, a `<section>` tag is used instead.
+Canvas-datagrid is a [Web Component](https://www.webcomponents.org/element/TonyGermaneri/canvas-datagrid) when in a compatible browser, otherwise it is a `<section>` tag with a canvas element inside.
-A canvas element is generated automatically within the `<section>` or shadow root.

 Using pure JavaScript
 ---------------------

-    var grid = canvasDatagrid({
+    var grid = canvasDatagrid();
-        parentNode: document.getElementById('container'),
+    document.body.appendChild(grid);
-        data: [
+    grid.data: [
         {col1: 'row 1 column 1', col2: 'row 1 column 2', col3: 'row 1 column 3'},
         {col1: 'row 2 column 1', col2: 'row 2 column 2', col3: 'row 2 column 3'}
-        ]
-    });
+    ];

 Using web component